 George Anstee, born in 1760 in Chewton Mendip to parents Joseph Anstey and Mary, baptised 14 March 1760 in Chewton Mendip.
-He married Martha Weston on 15 January 1787 at St. Philip and St. Jacob, Bristol.
+He married Martha Weston (b c1766) on 15 January 1787 at St. Philip and St. Jacob, Bristol.
 [Note this marriage is transcribed as “George Ansta” but as “Ansta” does not exist as a surname we are confident it should be “Ansty“, though we could do with confirming this by viewing the original parish register.
 Note also that there was another “George Anstey/Martha” marriage in 1791 in nearby Paulton, but this is NOT this ‘George’].

 George Anstee and Martha Weston moved to Timsbury and had children:

-- Sarah Anstey (b 1788, never married, was visiting her brother William Anstee in Camerton in the 1851 Census);
+- Sarah Anstey (b 1788, never married, was living with her brother William Anstee in Camerton in the 1841 and 1851 Censuses);

 - George Ansty (b 1790, in 1807 he was an apprentice carpenter working for his father in Camerton.
 George married Mary Tucker in Timsbury in 1812, he was a carpenter and his sister Sarah was a witness, as well as George Millard.
 He had a family in Timsbury and he died in Timsbury in 1850 “aged 60“);

 - Priscilla Ansty (b 1792, married Charles White in Timsbury in 1809 – her sister Sarah was witness, as well as George Millard);